utsw-medical-center-banaszynski-lab/Tafessu-et-al-2023-GenomeBiology/README.md

 Data availability
 Data sets are deposited in the NCBI GEO under the following accession numbers:

-ATACSeq GSE---
+ATACSeq GSE186684
-ChIPSeq GSE---
+ChIPSeq GSE186685
-RNASeq GSE---
+GRO-seq GSE186686
-GRO-seq GSE---
+CUT&Tag GSE213039
-The accession number for the SuperSeries is GSE---.
+The accession number for the SuperSeries is GSE186687.

 Questions
 For correspondence and requests for materials please contact Dr. Laura Banaszynski at laura.banaszynski@utsouthwestern.edu